Kangdi123/RobustUIE/README.md

 Note: Because some datasets have copyright requirements and need licenses, we cannot directly release this part of the data now.
 If you have a license for restricted datasets, you can use them to contact emails in Contact to obtain data.

-For specific domain Information Extraction (IE), we conduct experiments utilizing 33 datasets, comprising 23 datasets for the NER task, 8 datasets for the RE task, and 2 datasets for the ED and EAE tasks.
-Here is the overview of the datasets on specific domain IE by task and size.
-Please refer to the paper for more details of the setting of each dataset.
+We conduct experiments utilizing 7 datasets, comprising 3 datasets for the NER task, 2 datasets for the RE task, and 2 datasets for the ED tasks.

 #### 2. RUIE-Bench